thomas-lamiaux/coq/CONTRIBUTING.md

 release branch.

-Very specific changes that are only relevant for the release branch and not for the `master` branch can result in a PR targetting the release branch instead of `master`.
+Very specific changes that are only relevant for the release branch and not for the `master` branch can result in a PR targeting the release branch instead of `master`.
 In this case, the RM is the only one who can merge the PR, and they may even do so if they are the author of the PR.
 Examples of such PRs include bug fixes to a feature that has